Conducting a Systematic Review: a practical guide

 Teaching and useful information

-During those afternoons, at your own pace and convenience, you will be able to put into practice what you have learnt and work on your specific systematic review questions, searches, as well as help with the critical appraisal practical activities.
-There will be optional 1:1 tutor support slots that you will be able to sign up to during the afternoons to facilitate your independent study activities.
+During those afternoons, at your own pace and convenience, you will be able to put into practice what you have learnt.
+Either work on example questions or work on your specific systematic review questions and searches.
+There will be tutor support during the afternoons to facilitate your independent study activities.